Family Ski Resort Guide | Brighton Resort

 THE UTA SKI BUS

 The UTA Ski Bus service allows skiers to avoid driving and helps reduce canyon and parking congestion.
 In the winter months, the Utah Transit Authority (UTA), runs daily service from November or December through April.
 Route 972 services Big Cottonwood Canyon at 30-minute intervals during peak hours from the Fort Union Station.
 Check the UTA website for a current schedule and read our Guide to Ride the Ski Bus.
+Brighton and Ikon Pass holders can ride the UTA Ski Bus for free.

 WEEKEND PARKING RESERVATIONS ARE REQUIRED

 Brighton's parking lot is small so a successful program has been implemented to require parking reservations on all Fridays, Saturdays, Sundays and holidays prior to 12PM.
-Brighton passholders may hold up to 2 complementry parking reservations at at time.
+Brighton passholders may hold up to 2 complementary parking reservations at a time.
 A parking reservation is not required after 12PM, however do note it can be difficult to find a parking spot on the weekends around this time slot, consider heading up a bit later.
 Parking reservations can be made online in advance.

 20180330-CP-Brighton-Brooke_and_Huck-FY1A4610jpg

-Kids Daily Lessons
+Kids' Daily Lessons

 Adult Daily Lessons

-Thursday Night Lessons
+Night Lessons

 Camps & Programming